Fire Protection System Permits

 - New Systems: Require a review letter from Fire Protection Engineer or an Electrical Engineer verifying the system meets NFPA requirements.

-- ALL Tenant Improvements: Require a review letter by a NICET Fire Alarm Systems Level III certified individual verifying the system has been reviewed and meets or exceeds the design requirements of the state of Washington and the City of Kennewick.
+- ALL Tenant Improvements and system modifications, including fire alarm control panel replacements: Require a review letter by a NICET Fire Alarm Systems Level III certified individual verifying the system has been reviewed and meets or exceeds the design requirements of the state of Washington and the City of Kennewick.

 - Two sets of plans (if submitting hard copies)